 The piano is arguably the most universal instrument there is.
 Many musicians recommend starting with a kids piano and then learning more instruments after you get a good feel for the piano.
 The reason why musicians recommend the piano first is because it’s an instrument that teaches you music theory and builds your finger dexterity right off the bat.

-If you’re interested in your child taking piano lessons, you will want to purchase a kids piano.
+If you’re interested in your child taking piano lessons, you will want to purchase a keyboard or a digital piano.
 Taking lessons without a keyboard for kids to practice on is hard.
 Your child won’t retain as much information if they are only meeting with their instructor and practicing once a week.

-Learning piano as a kid doesn’t only make your child enjoy music more.
-Playing piano at a young age helps your child strengthen their brain and it also will help with trying to learn other languages.
+Playing at a young age helps your child strengthen their brain and it also will help with trying to learn other languages.

 This guide is meant for parent’s who are looking for pianos for their kid who is 10 and under.